minibul/cv/README.md

 *Oct 2022 - Present*

-SolertGames (web, desktop and mobile applications on iOS and Android)

 Technical Expertise & Efficiency:
 * Authored comprehensive test documentation from scratch, establishing a robust foundation for the project's quality assurance processes and knowledge sharing between teams.
 * Employed advanced tools such as Postman, Charles, Devtools and others, facilitating deeper and more efficient testing.